 - Water chemistry must be adjusted more frequently

-- Sanitizer levels can fluctuate
+- Sanitizer levels can fluctuate between additions

 Salt Water Hot Tubs

-- Generate sanitizer automatically
+- Generate sanitizer automatically on a continuous cycle

 - Maintain more consistent water conditions

-- Require fewer manual adjustments
+- Require fewer manual adjustments overall

 Both systems keep water clean, but they create very different ownership experiences.